 Instructions

-- In a mixing bowl, add the besan, onions, tomatoes, green chilies, grated ginger, ajwain seeds, turmeric, red chili powder, and salt.
+- In a mixing bowl, add the besan, onions, tomatoes, green chilies, grated ginger, coriander leaves, ajwain seeds, turmeric, red chili powder, and salt.

 - Gradually add water and whisk until you get a smooth, lump-free, and pouring consistency batter.